CO Background Check: Colorado Records (Search Official Database)

 Step 2: Enter Search Information

 Select the “individual,” option on the homepage to access the search function for the website.
-Simply enter in the name and date of birth of the individual being searched.
+Simply enter the name and date of birth of the individual being searched.
 More information can be entered which may result in more accurate results.

 Step 3: Enter Personal Information and Payment Information